 Some lessons are best learned through story.

-In our spiritual growth, we often tend to seek out direct instruction, a list of dos or don'ts, or counsel that tells us what to do - it's easier to be told than to search for answers, easier to follow a command than understand an illustration.
-But consider Jesus' teaching with parables, the narratives that line Scripture, stories touch us in the deepest ways, not only in teaching us, but in how they affect us.
+In our spiritual growth, we often tend to seek out direct instruction, a list of dos or don’ts, or counsel that tells us what to do.
+It's easier to be told than to search for answers, easier to follow a command than understand an illustration.
+Consider Jesus' teaching with parables, the narratives that line Scripture, stories touch us in the deepest ways, not only in teaching us, but in how they affect us.

-In 5 Puritan Women: Portraits of Faith and Love, Jenny-Lyn shares with us the stories of five women, devoted to the Lord, with a spiritual maturity that imprints the relationships in their homes - both their physical and spiritual homes - developed through their commitment to abiding in the Lord.
-For each woman, she highlights a spiritual practice that influenced their life and influence.
+In 5 Puritan Women: Portraits of Faith and Love, Jenny-Lyn shares with us the stories of five women, devoted to the Lord, with a spiritual maturity that imprints the relationships in their homes - both their physical and spiritual homes - which developed through their commitment to abiding in the Lord.

 On Agnes Beaumont - A Daughter as Evangelist, Using Memorization:

 “Though it seemed the world, and even her own father, were doing everything they could to set her desire to love God at odds with her desire to love people, she strove to be simultaneously bold in the faith and at peace with those who did not share it.”

 On Lucy Hutchinson - A Mother as Theologian, Using Fellowship

 "Borrow a page from Hutchinson’s story and not give up when its proving difficult to learn and teach or become hateful when it feels like the world is against you, but take the initiative to fulfill God’s call of spiritual parenting on your life and maintain love for all believers, no matter their tradition, and even all of humankind, with whom you share the many blessings of life on this earth."